ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 :::Note

-The `Upload` scalar is a special scalar that only works as an input type.
+The `Upload` scalar is a unique scalar that only works as an input type.
 All other scalars are always input- and output-type.

 :::